MicrosoftDocs/biztalk-docs/his/core/planning-and-architecting-solutions-using-data-clients.md

  For more information, see Using the Data Access Library in Data Integration (Configuration) and the Microsoft.HostIntegration.DataAccessLibrary Namespace documentation.

 ## SQL Server
- SQL Server 2012 provides a rich array of tools that you can use to create DB2 solutions with SQL Server consumers.
+ SQL Server provides a rich array of tools that you can use to create DB2 solutions with SQL Server consumers.

-### Business Intelligence Development Studio
- Business Intelligence Development Studio is the primary development environment that you can use for creating business solutions using Analysis Services, Integration Services, and Reporting Services.
-Business Intelligence Development Studio provides templates, designers, tools, and wizards that you can use which are specific to each consumer.
-For more information, see [Introducing Business Intelligence Development Studio](/previous-versions/sql/sql-server-2008-r2/ms173767(v=sql.105)) (https://go.microsoft.com/fwlink/?LinkID=180755).

 ### SQL Server Management Studio
  SQL Server Management Studio is an integrated environment that you can use for accessing, configuring, managing, administering, and developing all components of SQL Server.
 You can use the graphical tools and script editors in SQL Server Management Studio to work with DB2 data and SQL Server data.
 In addition, SQL Server Management Studio works with all components of SQL Server such as Reporting Services and Integration Services.
-For more information, see [Using SQL Server Management Studio](/previous-versions/sql/sql-server-2008-r2/ms174173(v=sql.105)) (https://go.microsoft.com/fwlink/?LinkID=180759).
+For more information, see [Using SQL Server Management Studio](https://learn.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16#download-ssms).

  ![DI&#95;OLEDB&#95;Provider](../core/media/di-oledb-provider.png "DI_OLEDB_Provider")

  HIS data client for DB2 supports an OLE DB Provider for DB2 that can be consumed by all SQL Server technologies.

 ### Integration Services
- You can use the Integration Services project type in Business Intelligence Development Studio to create data extraction, transformation, and loading (ETL) applications.
+ You can use Integration Services to create data extraction, transformation, and loading (ETL) applications.
 It contains templates for packages, data sources, and data source views, and provides the tools for working with these objects.
-For more information, see [Integration Services](/previous-versions/sql/sql-server-2008-r2/ms174181(v=sql.105)) in Business Intelligence Development Studio (https://go.microsoft.com/fwlink/?LinkID=180757).
-You can also use the Namespaces in the [https://go.microsoft.com/fwlink/?LinkID=180760](/previous-versions/sql/sql-server-2008-r2/cc283584(v=sql.105)) (https://go.microsoft.com/fwlink/?LinkID=180760) to programmatically create and manage packages.
-For more information about how to create Integration Services solutions, see the [Integration Services Developer InfoCenter](/previous-versions/sql/sql-server-2008-r2/ms137709(v=sql.105)) (https://go.microsoft.com/fwlink/?LinkID=180761).
-For more information about SQL Server Integration Services, see [SQL Server Integration Services](/previous-versions/sql/sql-server-2008-r2/ms141026(v=sql.105)) (https://go.microsoft.com/fwlink/?LinkID=180424).
+For more information, see [Integration Services](https://learn.microsoft.com/sql/integration-services/install-windows/install-integration-services?view=sql-server-ver16).

 ### Analysis Services
- You can use the Business Intelligence Development Studio to develop Online Analytical Processing (OLAP) cubes and data mining models in SQL Server Analysis Services.
-This project type includes templates for cubes, dimensions, mining structures, data sources, data source views, and roles, and provides the tools for working with these objects.
-For more information, see [Analysis Services in Business Intelligence Development Studio](/previous-versions/sql/sql-server-2008-r2/ms173767(v=sql.105)) (https://go.microsoft.com/fwlink/?LinkID=180756).
-For the Analysis Services documentation, see [SQL Server Analysis Services - Multidimensional Data](/previous-versions/sql/sql-server-2008-r2/bb522607(v=sql.105)) (https://go.microsoft.com/fwlink/?LinkID=180426) and [SQL Server Analysis Services - Data Mining](/previous-versions/sql/sql-server-2008-r2/bb510517(v=sql.105)) (https://go.microsoft.com/fwlink/?LinkID=180427).
+ You can use Analysis Services for decision support and business analytics.
+It provides enterprise-grade semantic data models for business reports and client applications such as Power BI, Excel, Reporting Services reports, and other data visualization tools.
+For more information, see [Analysis Services](https://learn.microsoft.com/analysis-services/ssas-overview?view=asallproducts-allversions).

 ### Reporting Services
- You can use the Report Model and Report Server projects in Business Intelligence Development Studio for developing Reporting Services solutions that access DB2 data.
-The Report Model project type includes templates for report models, data sources, and data source views for you to use, and provides the tools you need for working with these objects.
-The Report Server project includes the templates you can use for working with reports and shared data sources.
-For more information, see Reporting Services in [Business Intelligence Development Studio](/previous-versions/sql/sql-server-2008-r2/ms173745(v=sql.105)) (https://go.microsoft.com/fwlink/?LinkID=180758).
-For the Reporting Services documentation, see [SQL Server Reporting Services](/previous-versions/sql/sql-server-2008-r2/ms159106(v=sql.105)) (https://go.microsoft.com/fwlink/?LinkID=180428).
+ You can use SQL Server Reporting Services (SSRS) set of on-premises tools and services to create, deploy, and manage paginated reports that access DB2 data.
+For more information, see [SQL Server Reporting Services](https://learn.microsoft.com/sql/reporting-services/create-deploy-and-manage-mobile-and-paginated-reports?view=sql-server-ver16).

 ### Replication
- Administrators can move data from SQL Server to DB2 by using Replication wizards in SQL Server Management Studio, as part of either snapshot or transactional replication operations.
-For Replication, SQL Server uses linked servers for connectivity and Integration Services for synchronizing data with DB2.
-For the SQL Server Replication documentation, see [SQL Server Replication](/previous-versions/sql/sql-server-2008-r2/ms151198(v=sql.105)) (https://go.microsoft.com/fwlink/?LinkID=180425).
+ Administrators can move data from SQL Server to DB2 by using the Replication capabilities of SQL Server.
+For the SQL Server Replication documentation, see [SQL Server Replication](https://learn.microsoft.com/sql/relational-databases/replication/sql-server-replication?view=sql-server-ver16).

 ### Query Processor
  Administrators and developers can use distributed queries to access data from multiple heterogeneous data sources including DB2.
 For more information about how to configure DB2 data sources, see Connectivity and Data Access.
-For more information about SQL Server distributed queries, see [Distributed Queries](/previous-versions/sql/sql-server-2008-r2/ms188721(v=sql.105)) (https://go.microsoft.com/fwlink/?LinkID=180429).
+For more information about SQL Server distributed queries, see [Distributed Queries](https://learn.microsoft.com/host-integration-server/core/query-processor2).

 ## Host File Access Methods
  Microsoft data providers for host files support multiple access methods, data set types, and record types, depending on the back end data source platform.